AI Workflows

 Variables

-The Variables section lets you define reusable values that can be referenced throughout your AI Workflow steps using the syntax {{variable-name}}.
+The Variables section lets you define reusable values that can be referenced throughout your AI Workflow steps using Handlebars syntax {{variable-name}}.

 Variable Management